apigee-labs/rapier/README.md

 readOnly | `boolean` | Indicates that resources of this Entity type can be read (GET, HEAD and OPTIONS methods are supported), but not written (PATCH, PUT and DELETE are not allowed).
 Exceptionally, this property name is in camelCase rather than snake_case to align with the JSON Schema property of the same name. consumes | `string` or `sequence of string` | Overrides the global value fo consumes for this entity.
 Specifies the media types clients may provide to create or update the entity with POST, PUT (for string entities).
 If the value is a string, it must be a space-delimited list of media types produces | `string` or `sequence of string` | Overrides the global value fo produces for this entity.
 Specifies the media types clients may request to GET the entity.
-If the value is a string, it must be a space-delimited list of media types query_parameters | `sequence` of [Query Parameter](#query_parameter)s | Query parameters are used to form the URLs of a set of smaller "view entities" that subset a larger entity.
+If the value is a string, it must be a space-delimited list of media types query_parameters | [Query Parameters](#query_parameters) | Query parameters are used to form the URLs of a set of smaller "view entities" that subset a larger entity.
 If there is an entity at the URL http://example/org/resource1, and it has query parameters a and b, then http://example/org/resource1?a=value1&b=value2 are resources that provide a subset of the data of http://example/org/resource1.
 If your need is instead to define a family of resources of the same type whose URLs are similar except for the query string portion, use `URL Templates` instead
 URI_templates | `string` or `sequence of string` or [URI Template](#uri_template) or array of `URI Template`s| See [URI Templates](#templates) for an explanation of the meaning. usage | `string` or `sequence of string` | [Usage](#usage)s